Chemical Industry News, Data & Insights

 Approval in Principle

 DNV has granted an Approval in Principle (AiP) to Hycamite for its innovative pre-combustion carbon capture system.
-This marks the first recognition of such technology by DNV, highlighting its potential in maritime applications.
+This system is designed to produce hydrogen from LNG onboard ships using Hycamite's Thermo-Catalytic Decomposition (TCD) technology.

-Hycamite's proprietary Thermo-Catalytic Decomposition (TCD) technology enables the production of clean hydrogen by decomposing methane, the main component of LNG, into hydrogen gas and solid carbon.
-This process operates in an oxygen-free environment, using heat and recyclable catalysts, resulting in zero CO₂ emissions.
+Hycamite's TCD technology offers a novel method for generating clean hydrogen by decomposing methane, the main component of LNG, into hydrogen gas and solid carbon.
+This process operates in an oxygen-free environment, utilizing heat and recyclable catalysts, resulting in zero CO₂ emissions.
+The solid carbon byproducts, such as graphite and carbon nanofibers, are valuable and can be stored onboard.

-The technology addresses decarbonization challenges in maritime transportation by allowing larger LNG-powered vessels to produce hydrogen onboard.
-This provides a clean fuel source for dual-fuel engines or fuel cells, while solid carbon is captured and stored onboard, reducing the need for liquid hydrogen infrastructure and significantly cutting greenhouse gas emissions.
+This technology addresses decarbonization challenges in maritime transport by enabling hydrogen use on larger LNG-powered vessels.
+The onboard system converts LNG into hydrogen during operation, providing a clean fuel source for dual-fuel engines or fuel cells.
+It eliminates the need for liquid hydrogen infrastructure and significantly reduces greenhouse gas emissions.
+Using biomethane as fuel could potentially make the operation carbon negative.

-Hycamite's system could reshape shipping by enabling onboard hydrogen generation from LNG without new fueling infrastructure.
-It supports a circular carbon economy at sea, offering a practical path to decarbonize LNG-powered vessels and reduce emissions across global fleets.
+This breakthrough technology has the potential to reshape shipping by facilitating onboard hydrogen generation from LNG without requiring new fueling infrastructure.
+By capturing carbon in solid form, it supports a circular carbon economy at sea, offering a practical path to decarbonize LNG-powered vessels and reduce emissions across global fleets.